US activists rally one year after Supreme Court allowed abortion bans

 WIDER IMAGE-After Roe v.
 Wade fell, this father-daughter duo left Texas to go on providing abortions

-(Reporting by Julia Harte Additional reporting by Gram Slattery Editing by Colleen Jenkins and Rosalba O'Brien)
+(Reporting by Julia Harte Additional reporting by Gram Slattery Editing by Colleen Jenkins, Rosalba O'Brien and Marguerita Choy)

 ((Julia.Harte@thomsonreuters.com; 202-590-7402;))